ju-nu/ShopwareDunning/README.md

    composer install
    ```

-3. Copy the `.env.example` to `.env` and configure your Shopware systems:
+3. Copy the `.env.example` to `.env` and configure your sales channels:
    ```bash
    cp .env.example .env
    nano .env